Glench/snuggle/README.md

     * A `key`: string of the file extension you want to process e.g. `"js"` or `"less"`

-    * A `value`: A string or array of strings of the process commands you want to run for each file type.
+    * A `value`: A string or hash of `{"cmd": "string to command", "next": "next file ext", "fileType": "final file type"}` of the process commands you want to run for each file type.
 An array is used when a file needs preprocessing (such as in Less or CoffeeScript) before being minimized.
 In this case, the second item in the array should be the name of another processor in this hash map.
 If a command line utility needs an input or output file specified, this can be done with the `{input}` and `{output}` template variables.
 Otherwise, `stdin` and `stdout` will be used.
 E.g. `"java -jar YUICompressor.jar {input}"` or `["coffee -c {input} {output}", "js"]` or `["lessc", "css"]`

         {
             "js": "uglifyjs -o {output}",